The quest for the best ice hockey player in the world

 4. Bobby Orr

 Bobby Orr, born in Parry Sound, Ontario, played defense for the Boston Bruins for ten seasons.
-He then had two seasons with the Chicago Black Hawks before retiring in 1978.
+He then had two seasons with the Chicago Hawks before retiring in 1978.
 He revolutionized the role of defenseman in ice hockey by leveraging his scoring ability, speed, and playmaking skills.
-To this day, he remains the only defenseman to have won two Art Ross Cups, an award given to the highest-scoring player in the league.
+To this day, he remains the only defenseman to have won two Art Ross Trophies, an award given to the highest-scoring player in the league.

 Speaking of Orr’s accomplishments, he holds the record for the most points and assists in a season as a defenseman.
-He also won three consecutive Hart Cups as the league’s MVP and eight consecutive Norris Cups, both NHL records.
+He also won three consecutive Hart Trophies as the league’s MVP and eight consecutive Norris Trophies, both NHL records.
 While Orr only won two Stanley Cups, he scored the game-winning goal and was the playoff MVP.
 He was one of the first players to use an agent to negotiate contracts and the first NHL player to sign a million-dollar sports contract.

 Orr remains a beloved figure in the world of ice hockey to this day.
 His contributions to the sport were not just entertainment for fans during games.
 He completely changed how defensemen play and altered the landscape of player contracts.
 While there are players with similar skills and strengths as Orr, few have had such a lasting impact.